mdyzma/mdyzma.github.io/README.md

 ### Disqus integration

-Create account in discus and get you disqus short name.
+Create account in Discus service and get you disqus short name.
 Change `_config.yml` variable `disqus` for your own.

 Please note, that disqus does not allow to change your short name.
 It is part of the unique link associated with the site presenting comments on your blog.
 Pick it with consideration.